ramyabala221190/WebSocketsWithAngular/README.md

 With jwt, there should be no option to log out because we cannot invalidate this token.
 Its a stateless token.
 As long as it is valid, it can be reused to authenticate to the server, hence must be stored safely.
 Hence no logout functionality in application.

-proxy.conf.json not working with ws connections.
-So I have manually written the localhost and port in service file.

 1. The user logs in via the LoginComponent.
 Below is the login() in the ChatSocketService.